 - Once you have selected your firm and insurance on UCAS Track all your other offers will be automatically rejected and disappear.
 Make sure you are absolutely sure of your choices before entering them in to Track.

-Making realistic choices - and why it matters
+Making realistic choices

 If you miss your grades for both your firm and insurance choices then you risk not holding any offers.
-This means that you will need to either apply through clearing, or wait and apply again next year.
+This means that you will need to either apply through Clearing, or wait and apply again next year.

 This is why it’s important to make careful decisions about your firm and insurance choice.
 Your firm choice should be your preferred university.